Ssxs-Andrea/Y2S1-Brick-Ball-Game/README.md

 Includes a button "Back to Main Menu" button on the instruction page after reviewing the instructions.
 ### f.
 High Score Implementation

-When the player loses (runs out of hearts) or wins the game, a dialog box pops up if the player achieves a highscore within the top 3.
+When the player loses (runs out of hearts) or wins the game （complete all levels）, a dialog box pops up if the player achieves a highscore within the top 3.

 The dialog box prompts the player to enter their name to associate with the highscore.